 \subsection{The Poincar\'e disc}

-We introduce two models of $\matH^n$ (the \emph{disc} and the \emph{half-space}) that are easier to visualise especially in the dimensions $n=2,3$ we are interested in.
-The first model is the \emph{Poincar\'e disc} The metric tensor on $D^n$ is obviously not the Euclidean one of $\matR^n$, but it is the one induced by a particular diffeomorphism between $I^n$ and $D^n$ that we construct now.
-We identify $\matR^n$ with the horizontal hyperplane $x_{n+1}=0$ in $\matR^{n+1}$ and note that the linear projection on $P=(0,\ldots,0,-1)$ depicted in Fig.~\ref{bigezione:fig} induces a bijection between $I^n$ and the horizontal disc $D^n\subset \matR^n$.
+We introduce two models of $\matH^n$, the \emph{disc} and the \emph{half-space}, that are easier to visualise especially in the dimensions $n=2,3$ we are interested in.
+The first model is the \emph{Poincar\'e disc} The metric tensor on $D^n$ is obviously not the Euclidean one of $\matR^n$, but instead is induced by a particular diffeomorphism between $I^n$ and $D^n$ that we construct now.
+We identify $\matR^n$ with the horizontal hyperplane $x_{n+1}=0$ in $\matR^{n+1}$ and note that the projection towards $P=(0,\ldots,0,-1)$ depicted in Figure \ref{bigezione:fig} induces a bijection between $I^n$ and the horizontal disc $D^n\subset \matR^n$.
 The projection $p$ may be written as:

 and is indeed a diffeomorphism $p\colon I^n \to D^n$ that transports the metric tensor on $I^n$ to some metric tensor $g$ on $D^n$. \begin{prop} The metric tensor $g$ at $x\in D^n$ is:

 where $g^E$ is the Euclidean metric tensor on $D^n \subset \matR^n$. \end{prop} \begin{proof} The inverse $q\colon D^n \to I^n$ of $p$ is: